configcat/docs/docs/advanced/notifications-webhooks.md

 id: notifications-webhooks
 title: Notifications (Webhooks)
 ---
 ConfigCat can notify your system about setting changes.
-Just register your Url in in the *Management Console* and ConfigCat will call that Url when setting changes occur.
+Just register your Url in the *Management Console* and ConfigCat will call that Url when setting changes occur.

 ### Add your webhook
 1. Go to the <a href="https://app.configcat.com/webhook" target="_blank">Webhooks</a> tab.